 6. Who can challenge your Will?

-In all Australia States your parents, spouse, defacto, children and grandchildren can potentially challenge your Will.
+In all Australia States your parents, spouse, de facto, children and grandchildren can potentially challenge your Will.
 Do your clients need a Considered Person Clause in their Will?
-Build a Will here and read the hints regarding challenges to Wills and what to do about it.
+Build a Will here and read the hints regarding challenges to Wills and what to do about them.

 7. Second Marriages

 You leave everything to your second wife.
 When you die she promises to leave half to your children and half to her children.
 That does not work unless you have a Contractual Will Agreement.
 Build it online here – read all the free hints.

 The Public Trustee often provides your clients with a ‘free’ Will.
 Then, this government department charges fees to administer the estate.
 Building a Legal Consolidated Will automatically removes the Public Trustee and Victorian State Trustee as Executor.

 Better the family comes to you for financial planning and accounting advice to administer the estate.
 I would not take advice from the government.
 Probate can usually be done for free on the Probate officer’s website.